- Purpose of the insurance

 - has deceased.

-Notwithstanding the provisions of the first paragraph of this Clause, the Injured Party shall be compensated for costs and loss of earnings provided these exceed an aggregate sum of 85 euro, calculated as specified in Clause 7 below.
+Notwithstanding the provisions of the first paragraph of this Clause, the Injured Party shall be compensated for essential and necessary healthcare costs and loss of earnings provided these exceed an aggregate sum of 85 euro, calculated as specified in Clause 7 below.

 6.1 No compensation is payable in respect of a pharmaceutical injury if the illness or injury results from a medically inevitable risk inherent in the treatment of an illness or injury that, left untreated, would be mortal or might cause severe bodily injury.